-Tornado wreaks havoc in northern Michigan community
+At least 1 killed, 23 hurt in northern Michigan tornado

 The community also holds the annual Alpenfest in July, an Alpine-inspired celebration honoring the city’s heritage and a partnership with a sister city in Switzerland.

 White reported from Detroit.
-AP reporters Corey Williams in Detroit, Ken Kusmer in Indianapolis and Sara Burnett in Chicago contributed.
+AP reporters Corey Williams in Detroit, Ken Kusmer in Indianapolis, Sara Burnett in Chicago and Steve Karnowski in Minneapolis contributed.